From Pulisic to McKennie and Reyna - How the Bundesliga became USMNT players' league of choice | Goal.com

 With the U.S. gearing up towards the 2022 World Cup and, perhaps more importantly, the 2026 tournament on home soil, these coming years will be vital.
 The program is still in rebuild mode following the 2018 disaster and, in the coming years, a number of these Bundesliga-based stars are expected to become key fixtures in the national team.

-However, those players aren't the first and they won't be the last, as the relationship between the Bundesliga and Americans top stars isn't going to end anytime soon.
+However, those players aren't the first and they won't be the last, as the relationship between the Bundesliga and America's top stars isn't going to end anytime soon.

 "The Bundesliga is a top league in the world, so that’s taken into consideration when you consider a player’s performance," USMNT boss Gregg Berhalter said.